edward-clennett/Plate_driving_forces/README.md

 #### Crustal_thickness

 This folder contains the crustal thickness rasters which are only required for the plate driving forces calculation when the option to calculate continental GPE tractions is set to true.
-The crustal thickness rasters were created by loading in a present-day crustal thickness raster into GPlates and "cookie cutting" it to the continents shapefile.
+Crustal thickness rasters can be created by loading in a present-day crustal thickness raster into GPlates and "cookie cutting" it to the continents shapefile.
 Information on cookie cutting can be found in the GPlates tutorials [here](https://docs.google.com/document/d/1BohvVbw0n3w8EW7asEIo72dCyRHY_aaC4BTP9Y8zSig/pub#id.nl8kz7s4totv>).

 #### References